agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab4/_index.md

 1. Go to [Athena console](https://us-east-2.console.aws.amazon.com/athena/home?region=us-east-2#query).
 First step is to get Athena setup to query successfully.
 This is a one-time setup for new accounts.
 {{% notice info %}}
-Screenshot is only for illustration purpose, the actual bucket name for your lab will be similar NOT exactly the same
+Screenshot is only for illustration purpose, the actual bucket name for your lab is from Cloudformation Outputs tab
 {{% /notice %}}
-1.1 Click on Settings, input Query result location as s3://**<<dmslabs3bucket>>**/athenaqueryresults/ and click Save.
+1.1 Click on Settings, enter Query result location by browsing and selecting the bucket s3://**<<dmslabs3bucket>>**/ and appending folder name as **`athenaqueryresults/`** and click Save.
     {{< img "athena-settings.png" "athena-settings1" >}}
     {{< img "athena-settings2.png" "athena-settings2" >}}
 1.2 Console is ready to query now.
-Select Database as `dms_docdb` from left navigation pane.
+Select Database as `dms_docdb` from left navigation pane under `Databases` if it is already not selected.
+You should see four tables are available to query.
     {{< img "athena-query-editor.png" "athena-query-editor" >}}
-1.3 You cannot run multiple queries at the same time, so run below queries one by one OR copy and paste both but select and highlight one and run it one at a time by doing the same.
-OR use multiple query tabs
+1.3 Please note -You cannot run multiple queries at the same time, so run below queries one by one OR copy and paste both but select and highlight one and run it one at a time by doing the same OR use multiple query tabs
 ```bash
 SELECT * FROM "dms_docdb"."parquet_enigma_jhu" limit 10;
 ```